Coastal Restoration Fund: Projects in British Columbia

 Recipient: Shuswap Nation Tribal Council

-Project goal: The overall goal of this project is multi-species and ecosystems-based approach to help protect and restore critical habitats for several salmonid species at risk in the Thompson Basin.
-To address the goal, the project consists of 3 related objectives:
+Project achievements: The project team focused on a multi-species and ecosystems-based approach to protecting and restoring critical habitats for several salmonid species at risk in the Thompson Basin.

 Partners: